mkenney/go-chrome/README.md

 This is a work in progress.
 I think most things are workable now but I still need to add tests and happy-path test more of the APIs.
 I have [`Page.captureScreenshot`](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-captureScreenshot) working fairly well and have been using that for validating changes so far.
 This implementation is based on the [Tip-of-Tree](https://chromedevtools.github.io/devtools-protocol/tot/) documentation and may be prone to change.
 At some point I will implement stable versions as well.

+The API should be stable but is not yet production ready.

+# Examples

 I added a few small examples to the [wiki](https://github.com/mkenney/go-chrome/wiki).

-The API should be stable but is not yet production ready.

 # TODO